RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-PROLOG.md

 ```

 Take those warnings seriously as soon as they come up, do not just ignore them: check if it signals a bug and resole the issue so the warning is gone.

+**NOTE:** one can change tell SWI-Prolog to _not_ check for singletons via [style_check/1](https://www.swi-prolog.org/pldoc/doc_for?object=style_check/1).
+However this is NOT recommended for the reasons stated above and should NOT be done in your project assignments unless given explicit written permission from teaching staff.

 ### Use of `;/2`